enocean-js/node-enocean/README.md

 })
 ```

-you can test you implementation by calling `enocean.getData` with your implemented eep and some testdata.
+you can test you implementation by calling `enocean.getData` with your implemented eep and some test data.

 ```
 console.log(enocean.getData("a5-99-99","8003f001"))